openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 ## Alternatives

-If there were any alternative solutions to solving the same problem, they should be discussed here, along with a justification for the chosen approach.

 ### Alternative 1: the `idivf` parameter could be removed

 In this alternative scenario, `idivf` would be implicitly set to `1`, as has been the case